Winter In Milwaukee with Kids

 Check their event calendar to find the best option for your family.
 Note that bags and purses are NOT allowed.
 Strict exceptions are diaper bags and bags for medically necessary items.

-If you’re heading to a Bucks game, make sure to look into Bango’s Kid’s Club,
+If you’re heading to a Bucks game, make sure to sign up for Bango’s Kid’s Club.

 Discovery World